Physics informed machine learning with Smoothed Particle Hydrodynamics: Hierarchy of reduced Lagrangian models of turbulence: Conclusions

-We plan to go beyond the weakly compressible SPH Lagrangian modeling discussed so far and include compressible effects including shocks.
-Specifically, we aim to further investigate SPH as a Reduced-Order Lagrangian Models of Turbulence for highly compressible flows.
-Furthermore, we plan to investigate the ability of two new parameterized smoothing kernels proposed in this work to improve the compressible SPH formulation in handling shocks.
-Additionally, these methods could be used to propose and learn new parameterized artificial viscosity terms, another important component of the SPH framework.
+In future works, we plan to go beyond the weakly compressible SPH Lagrangian modeling discussed so far and include compressible effects such as shocks.
+Specifically, we aim to further investigate SPH as a reduced-order Lagrangian model of highly compressible turbulent flows, and further investigate the ability to improve and optimize the SPH framework using the two new parameterized smoothing kernels proposed in this work, parameterized artificial viscosities and regularization terms.